SHI implements Azure Cloud solution in under 24 hours after evacuation:

 While wildfire season in Nevada and elsewhere shows no signs of easing up, the Caldor Fire no longer threatens Barton Health’s facility, and normal operations have resumed.
 The rush project to transition to Azure has set the tone for additional discussions between SHI’s and Barton’s teams to further evolve what’s already been built.
 Account executives, engineers, and product specialists continue to identify new opportunities to improve on the current infrastructure and prepare Barton Health for whatever challenges lie ahead.

-If you’re wondering how to more effectively plan your own cloud journey, check out our Digital Transformation offerings – including hybrid cloud, next-generation infrastructure, and app modernization – and contact us today or reach out anytime to speak to an account executive.
+If you’re wondering how to more effectively plan your own cloud journey, check out our digital transformation offerings – including hybrid cloud, next-generation infrastructure, and app modernization – and contact us today or reach out anytime to speak to an account executive.